 Both RPKI and IRR are elements of the Mutually Agreed Norms for Routing Security initiative (aka MANRS.org)

-Internet2 has to publish our routing policy in order to peer with Google, if routes aren’t published by July, Rons will lose access to Google.
+Internet2 has to publish our routing policy in order to peer with Google, if routes aren’t published by July, Regional networks will lose access to Google.
 Facebook, Amazon and others are close to having the same requirement.
-I2 announced this last summer and has hosted a dozen tutorials to assist members in compliance.
+Internet2 announced this last summer and has hosted multiple tutorials to assist members in gaining compliance.
 We have a high degree of confidence this will work out.

-The Internet2 exec team met with a representative from each Program Advisory Group (PAG); Marc, the NAOPpag representative, reported the group discussed mapping out where FCC data is being used for broadband coverage and where the students are at home in an effort to better understand broadband needs for when students are not on campus.
+The Internet2 executive team met with a representative from each Program Advisory Group (PAG); Marc Wallman, the NAOPpag representative, reported the group discussed mapping out where FCC data is being used for broadband coverage and where the students are at home in an effort to better understand broadband needs for when students are not on campus.

-Individual members shared information about what is going on in the various pags.
+Individual members shared information about what is going on in the various PAGs.

 Discussion moved to COVID-19 matters in the community.
 Rob noted that, in order to facilitate the move from campus learning to home learning, Internet2 augmented I2PX connectivity for home internet with Comcast, Time Warner, Zoom.
-Marc Wallman is currently working on connectivity efforts with the Northern Tier.
+Marc Wallman mentioned that he is currently working on connectivity efforts with the Northern Tier.

-Rob introduced the topic of stimulus funding position papers by Internet2 & theQuilt, addressing the issues of wireless and the middle mile.
+Rob introduced the topic of stimulus funding position papers by Internet2 & The Quilt, addressing the issues of wireless and the middle mile.

 EDA CARES Act Recovery Assistance page

 There is an effort to try to calibrate needs in order to build consensus on what is actually needed in the community.
-Internet2 will take the lead on a stimulus package, trying to keep visibility as a community.
-NSF requested I2 assistance in putting together stories about how campuses are trying to get research restarted.
-Dee Childs mentioned that she asks her corporate to utilize any influence they have in Washington, DC to push awareness about the internet divide.
+NSF requested Internet2 assistance in putting together stories about how campuses are trying to get research restarted.
+Dee Childs mentioned that she asks her institution to utilize any influence they have in Washington, DC to push awareness about the internet divide.

 George Loftus asked what this group believes is the focus of campuses is for fall.

-Marc said it’s all hands-on deck to get people back to campus, though the model may become a kind of hybrid, with online courses still a part of the package.
+Marc said it’s all hands on deck to get people back to campus, though the model may become a kind of hybrid, with online courses still a part of the package.
 Harvey Newman said it’s been decided that kids in LA county will not go back to campus in the fall.

 Michele said Rutgers is planning around all scenarios, thinking it may become a hybrid model.
 Rod Wilson indicated that most, if not all, Canadian universities say courses will be offered on line.
 Some students need access to laboratories- so there may be a hybrid solution included.

-Rob noted that after rapidly adapting from on students on campus to students at home, when on campus learning resumes, there will be a new traffic pattern as we put everything in reverse and realize not everyone feels safe going back.
+Rob noted that after rapidly adapting from students on campus to students at home, when on-campus learning resumes, there will be a new traffic pattern as we put everything in reverse or have students both at home and on campus.
 Dee feels this provides an opportunity to move modern authentication to cloud.
 Both Marc and Michele agree working out the details of a hybrid model, with some students in class and some students remote, is the largest challenge

 Next meeting - June 10